Buying guide

 AI summary

-Council rates are a tax for property owners that funds local services like waste collection and infrastructure.
-Your bill is based on your property's Capital Value (CV), which is determined by a ratings valuation (RV) every three years.
+Council rates are a tax property owners pay to fund local services like infrastructure and parks.
+Your bill is based on your property's ratings valuation (RV) or capital value (CV), which is reassessed every three years.

 What are council rates?